Cross-phase Modulation

 Opposite term: self-phase modulation

-DOI: 10.61835/p67 Cite the article: BibTex plain textHTML Link to this page LinkedIn
+DOI: 10.61835/p67 Cite the article: BibTex plain textHTML Link to this page!
+LinkedIn

-Cross-phase modulation is the change of the optical phase of a light beam caused by the interaction with another beam in a nonlinear medium, specifically a Kerr medium.
+Cross-phase modulation is the change in the optical phase of a light beam caused by the interaction with another beam in a nonlinear medium, specifically a Kerr medium.
 This can be described as a change in the refractive index:

 $$\Delta {n^{(2)}} = 2\;{n_2}\;{I^{(1)}}$$where <$n_2$> is the nonlinear index.
 Here, the intensity <$I^{(1)}$> of beam 1 causes a refractive index change for beam 2.